Commitment to protecting your personal data

 - Confidentiality agreements

-We retain your information only as long as necessary to fulfill medical purposes and legal obligations
+We retain your information only for the time necessary to fulfill medical purposes and legal obligations

 We share your information only when necessary for your medical care or legal compliance, always under strict protection measures